tasb/ansible-advanced/labs/lab01.md

 ansible-galaxy init user_setup
 ```

+Take some time to look into the directory structure created by the ansible-galaxy command.

+Open file `meta/main.yml` and check the content.

+On this file, beside specifying role dependencies, you can also specify the role's author, supported platforms, and other metadata.

+On role root folder, you may open Readme.md and check the content.

+On this file, you may see a readme template that you can use to document your role.
+This is important when you want to share your role with others, using Ansible Galaxy or even on an internal repository.

 ## Step 2: Define Default Variables for the Role

 Navigate to the defaults directory of the role: